RMIT-Project-Team/milestone2/README.md

 # VicRoadInsightsNew

 Programming Studio project.
+Milestone 2 Submission
+Saeed Alawadhi S4153861
+Manpreet Singh
-It lets you explore Victorian road crash data from 2013 to 2025 you can filter and summarise crashes by road/weather/light conditions, and by the people involved (age, sex, road user type, injuries, etc.).
+Explore Victorian road crash data from 2013 to 2025 you can filter and summarise crashes by road/weather/light conditions, and by the people involved (age, sex, road user type, injuries, etc.).
 All the numbers come straight from the database, nothing is typed in by hand.

-## How to open the website
+## Opening the website on your terminal:)

 **Python** installed:
 1. Unzip this folder